siraat-ai-academy/siraat-ai-academy.github.io/README.md

 We **honor** him.
 He reminded us that every unheard learner deserves a stage.

-🎙️ **Siraat** is that stage.
+🎙️ **Siraat صراط** is that stage.

 ---

-🧭 **Why "Siraat"?**
+🧭 **Why "Siraat صراط"?**
-"Siraat" is an Arabic and Urdu word for path, journey, and responsibility.
+"Siraat صراط" is an Arabic and Urdu word for path, journey, and responsibility.
 It evokes light, ethics, and direction — just like AI should.

 Our work is not about chasing trends.
 It’s about **creating trustworthy, usable knowledge** for people who need it most.
-Whether you're preparing for certifications or trying to land your first job in tech, Siraat is designed to walk with you — step by step.
+Whether you're preparing for certifications or trying to land your first job in tech, Siraat صراط is designed to walk with you — step by step.

 ---